gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

     }
     ```

     Replace `YOUR_WALLET_ADDRESS_HERE` with your actual wallet address.
-The `gpu_allocation` value sets the percentage of your GPU you want to dedicate to Gintonic (70% is a good starting point).
+The `gpu_allocation` value sets the percentage of your GPU you want to dedicate to gintonic (70% is a good starting point).
 2.  **Start your node**

-    Run the following command to start your Gintonic Distillery node:
+    Run the following command to start your gintonic Distillery node:

     ```bash
     docker run -d --gpus all -v ~/gintonic-config.json:/app/config.json gintonic/distillery:latest
     ```

 And that's it!
-Your GPU is now part of the Gintonic network, ready to crunch some AI tasks and earn you some $GIN.
+Your GPU is now part of the gintonic network, ready to crunch some AI tasks and earn you some $GIN.

 {% hint style="info" %}
 **First time jitters?** It's normal to feel a bit nervous when setting this up for the first time.
 If you run into any issues, check out our Troubleshooting section or reach out on our community Discord.